kili-technology/kili-python-sdk/docs/sdk/tutorials/ocr_pre_annotations.md

 In this tutorial we will see how to import OCR pre-annotations in Kili using [Google vision API](https://cloud.google.com/vision/docs/ocr).

-Pre-annotating your data will allow you to gain a significant time when performing OCR using Kili.
+Pre-annotating your data with OCR will allow you to gain significant time when annotating transcriptions in Kili.

 The data we use comes from [The Street View Text Dataset](http://www.iapr-tc11.org/mediawiki/index.php?title=The_Street_View_Text_Dataset).